In addition to these presentations, I am available for guest artist residencies as both a choreographer and theatre director.

 Ballet: an American approach drawn from the Balanchine Style that focuses on safe anatomical practice, dynamic alignment, length of line, musicality, weight shift, and speed.

 Contemporary: a fusion of movement principles drawn from ballet, classic modern techniques, Bartenieff Fundamentals and other somatic practices.
-Breath work, bodymindspirit centering, dynamic alignment, isolation/undulation, rhythm/musicality, clarity, and space are major themes.
+Breath work, bodymindspirit centering, dynamic alignment, isolation/undulation, rhythm/musicality, clarity, space, and place, and time are major themes.

 Modern: chose from a Dunham-Horton blended class, Limón, or my take on the Taylor style.